James Murray (bishop of Maitland)

-The Right Reverend James Murray D.D.
-(25 March 1828 – 9 July 1909) was a Roman Catholic bishop, the first resident Bishop of the diocese of Maitland in New South Wales, Australia.
+James Murray (25 March 1828 – 9 July 1909) was a Roman Catholic bishop, the first resident bishop of the diocese of Maitland in New South Wales, Australia.

-Background
+Early life

 Murray was born in County Wicklow, Ireland, the son of James Murray, a farmer, and his wife Catherine, née Doyle.
-He was related to Daniel Murray, Archbishop of Dublin and Primate of Ireland.
+He was the grand nephew of Daniel Murray, Archbishop of Dublin and Primate of Ireland.